Service

 Lamb of God,

-you take away the sin of the world, have mercy on us.
+you take away the sins of the world, have mercy on us.

 Lamb of God,